Krastanov/labwebsite/_pages/grad-qecc.md

 - QnA with students, led by the presenting student and moderated by instructors
 - Each presenting student would be expected to discuss their presentation a week in advance with the instructors, in order to polish their presentation and get help on topics of interest. **It is the student's responsibility to [sign up for office hours](https://cal.krastanov.org/krastanov/grad-seminar-qis-office-hours)!!!**

+Each paper presentation will be 20min followed by 10-15min of QnA.
+The presenter's goal should be to teach the audience about the concepts presented in the paper, why are they valuable, how they might be applied, etc. The 10-15min QnA would be managed by the instructors, who will also try to help with the thornier questions.

 This course will be executed together with similar concurrent gatherings at partner universities at the NSF Center for Quantum Networks.

 ## Learning Outcomes